C. N. Karunakaran: Awards and honours

 His performance during his student years at the Government College of Fine Arts, Chennai earned him the gold medal of the Government of Madras for the best outgoing student in 1956.
-He received one more award before he returned to Kerala, the annual award of Madras Lalit Kala Akademi in 1964.
-He received the Kerala Lalithakala Akademi Award, thrice, twice in succession in 1971 and 1972 and later, in 1975.
+Before he returned to Kerala, he received the annual award of Madras Lalit Kala Akademi in 1964.
+He received the Kerala Lalithakala Akademi Award three times, twice in succession in 1971 and 1972 and later, in 1975.
 He was selected for the P. T. Bhaskara Panicker Award in 2000 and for the Malayattoor Ramakrishnan Award in 2003.
 The Kerala Lalithakala Akademi indicted him as a distinguished fellow in 2005; Akademi honoured him again in 2009, with Raja Ravi Varma Puraskaram, their highest award.
 Artist Sathypal, the former chairman of the Kerala Lalithakala Akademi, has published a book, Mythic Imagination: Art of C.N.
 Karunakaran, which covers Karaunakaran's work from 1950s to 2011.